 Vented vs. Vent-free Gas Log Set

-Looks vs. efficiency
+- Looks vs. efficiency

-Local building codes
+- Local building codes

-Ventless gas log fireplaces operate with a closed chimney flue and won’t give you a classic crackling fire effect.
-The flame might not look as realistic or tall compared to vented options.
-However, ventless gas log fireplaces are incredibly efficient, as nearly all of the heat that is generated from a ventless fireplace remains in your home.
-You may also see vent-free fireplaces with thermostat controls that help regulate a consistent temperature in your living room.
+Ventless or vent-free gas logs operate with a closed chimney flue.
+A vent-free set won’t give you the classic crackling fire effect that you get with gas fireplace logs with a venting system.
+The flame produced by a ventless unit might not look as realistic or tall compared to vented options.
+However, vent-free logs are incredibly efficient, as nearly all of the heat that is generated from a ventless fireplace remains in your home.
+You may also see ventless gas log sets with thermostat controls that help regulate a consistent temperature in your living room.
 Ventless fireplaces add moisture to the air, so make sure you install proper ventilation into your room to avoid mildew.

-Ventless heaters are typically not permitted in bathrooms, bedrooms, and other home locations because of health and safety.
+Fireplace systems with ventless gas logs are typically not permitted in bathrooms, bedrooms, and other home locations because of health and safety.
 They need to be installed in areas where curtains, clothing, furniture, or flammable objects are at least 3 feet away from the perimeter of the heater.
 Ventless gas log fireplaces are typically not installed in windy, high-traffic areas.
 Heavy drafts can be dangerous for homes that use ventless gas log fireplaces.